-The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-The company has sufficient cash deposit position held with another ExxonMobil group undertaking as outlined in Note 12 and loans are provided to joint ventures where Exxonmobil has a material equity interest.
-Accordingly it is management assessment that the company has adequate financing to cover its obligations given the received diviends and repayments post year-end.
-The company therefore continues to adopt the going concern basis in preparing its financial statements.
+The directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The Company has a cash deposit position held with another ExxonMobil group undertaking as outlined in Note 9 plus the ability to drawdown additional amounts on an existing intercompany loan facility in order to cover its expenses for the next 12 months.
+It is management's assessment that the Company has adequate financing to cover its obligations given the received dividends post year-end.
+The Company therefore continues to adopt the going concern basis in preparing its financial statements.